 Weekly Routine: The ManChild does his own laundry, but laundry is done every weekend.
 By Sunday night all uniforms are ironed up for the week.
 We don’t have time for last-minute ironing in the morning.
 I do LittleCuteLips hair weekly or bi-weekly on Sunday.
 That is a time consuming 4-hour process to get her hair done and braided up for the week.
 I do NOT do hair during the week, she sleeps in a scarf to keep it fresh.

 Nightly Routine: They put away lunch boxes (they both pack lunch) from the day prior and pack their book bags for the next school day.
 That also includes sports bags for practice and or game day.
+If the school were to do something like school gym hire, taking into account the physical fitness of the children, then the kids would have happily packed their gym clothes too.
+I don’t think the kids wouldn’t like some gym training!
 They shower at night before getting into bed for maximum freshness.
-I lay out LittleCuteLips uniform and she decides if she wants to wear a skirt/short/pant based on the water.
+My little girl especially enjoys it very much.
+She even has certain ideas about replacing our shower door with a purple shower curtain!
+I guess shower curtains are one of the best alternatives to glass shower doors.
+Anyway, after the shower, I lay out LittleCuteLips uniform and she decides if she wants to wear a skirt/short/pant based on the water.
 When I say lay out clothes I’m talking down to the socks and undershirt.
 Shoes are in the mudroom so they put them on before walking out of the door.

 Morning Routine: This year is the first year that they wake up at different times, so its even easier because they don’t have to share a bathroom.
 They wake up wash their face and brush their teeth prior to getting dressed.
 They get dressed and the teen returns to the bathroom to brush his hair.